Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 ⦿ I am not a historian, nor an expert in international relations, nor an authority on everything I speak about below.
 All I have done is deep-read on these topics.

 ⦿ This analysis is a starting point, not an end-all-be-all resource.
-There will also be a companion timeline webpage released in early-July.
-For now, I have all of my sources for both pieces linked here: not all of them are used for this analysis, but they are very great resources for readers to read beyond what I have here.
+I have all of my sources and more linked here: not all of them are used for this analysis, but they are very great resources for readers to read beyond what I have here.

-⦿ This analysis primarily dissects the Legend of KAGETSU, but includes other stories and may continue to include more in the future.
+⦿ This analysis primarily dissects the Legend of KAGETSU and BUTTERFLY, but includes other stories and may continue to include more in the future.
 Thus, information may change here as more stories come out.
 I'll designate those updates, if any, at the bottom.

 If you have questions, feel free to submit them to my ask box.
 If you spot any errors or have additions to share, you can also email me at citrinesea.io@gmail.com.